-Safe@Last is a personal safety curriculum for K-6th grade students.
+Safe@Last is a personal safety curriculum for K-6th.
 The program gives children the tools they need to avoid dangerous situations by teaching personal boundaries and assertiveness skills.
 It is a curriculum of age-appropriate interactive games, role-playing skits, videos, and more – all designed to teach and train children how to act and react in difficult situations.
 Click here to learn more.

 We are an authorized facilitator of Stewards of Children, an evidence-informed training for parents and adults who live with, care for or love children.
 This training offers practical take-away tips that empower all of us to prevent child sexual abuse.